Amazon Affiliate Disclosure: I receive a percentage of revenue if you buy from Amazon on my blog (at no cost to you).

 - Eden (Gen 2-3) and the new Jerusalem (Rev 21-22);

 - The inheritances of the new creation as promised to the seven churches (Rev 2-3), fulfilled in the new creation (Rev 21-22), and as seen in the OT.

 The Spoiled Milk

-His chapters focused heavily on how Revelation was using the OT to make new images and to show the Christians how to decipher the world around them.
+Tabb’s chapters focused heavily on how Revelation was using the OT to make new images and to show the Christians how to decipher the world around them.
 Though the information was good, much of the chapters read like mere facts.
-So, John uses this image, it comes from these OT passages, and it meant this to his readers.
-But unlike many other books, Tabb doesn’t use his conclusions to restate all that he has said, but instead to tie everything together and to draw meaning to Tabb’s present-day readers.
+That is, John uses this image, from these OT passages, which meant this to his readers.
+On the other hand, unlike many other books, Tabb doesn’t use his conclusions to merely repeat the chapter but instead to tie everything together and to draw out the meaning to you.

 Yes.
 I wasn’t blown away by this book like I was with Beale’s volume on the temple or Morales’ volume on Leviticus, but Tabb still does a great job handling Revelation, and I would enjoy seeing a commentary by him on the book.
 (He did write the notes on Revelation for the Zondervan NIV Study Bible.)
 Tabb is very similar to Greg Beale, and sometimes to the point where I felt like I should actually be reading Beale instead.
 (Tabb does refers to other Revelation giants like Bauckham, Osborne, and Koester.)
 Yet he really does make his own voice heard through out the book, and he isn’t parroting Beale.
 He makes good use of the OT and does well at fulfilling the aims of each section e(.g., the roles of the trinity in Revelation, the followers of the Lamb, the rebels, the two cities, etc.).
 Pastors would find this book helpful because of the topics Tabb focuses on for each chapter.
 Students and teachers would find this helpful as well.